ankitbhattab95/express-middleware/readme.txt

+#### About :
+- Implementation of exrpress middleware.

 2.
-Start reading on Node Express and set up a sample app having the below ñ
+Start reading on Node Express and set up a sample app having the below ‚Äì

-You can setup sample routes. /home, /details .. add a middleware function which will get the current time store it in the request and pass it to the next route using ìnext()î
+You can setup sample routes. /home, /details .. add a middleware function which will get the current time store it in the request and pass it to the next route using ‚Äúnext()‚Äù

 run command: node index.js